braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/email_templates/dyspatch.md

 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

 ## Integration
-Export email templates from Dyspatch directly into your Braze media library with Dyspatch's Braze Integration.
-Dyspatch also supports [downloading your email template][5] to manually import it to Braze.
+export email templates from dyspatch directly into your braze media library with dyspatch's braze integration. dyspatch also supports [downloading your email template][5] to manually import it to braze.

-### Step 1: Create a Braze Integration
+### Step 1: create a braze integration
 You will need to have a [Dyspatch admin role][4] assigned to create an integration and you'll also want to have your Braze API key with __Template's__ permission ready for this step.

 In Dyspatch's Administration portal, open your username drop-down menu, and select __Integrations__.